iO-Academy/23-jan-signin-be/README.md

 ## Installation

-Requires a mongoDB database to be set up with the name `OfficeGuestBook` and collection named `GuestBook`
+Requires a mongoDB database to be set up with the name `OfficeGuestBook` and collections named `GuestBook` and `Admin`.
+`Admin` should contain at least one admin code otherwise it will not be possible to access the admin panel on the front end.
+Codes should be formatted like `"code":1234` in the collection.

 Once cloned run the below to install dependencies.
 ````